Serpentor: Marvel Comics

 In the Marvel Comics series, Serpentor initially appeared in G.I.
-Joe: A Real American Hero #49 (July 1986).
-The character in the comics was created as a "super soldier", intended to lead and inspire the troops while Cobra Commander remained in power.
-His creation involved Cobra collecting genetic material from various historical figures.
-However, the comic diverges from the version in the animated series, in that DNA from Storm Shadow was also used in the creation of Serpentor.
+Joe: A Real American Hero #49 (April 1986).
+The character in the comics was created by Doctor Mindbender and Destro as a "super soldier", intended to lead and inspire the troops while Cobra Commander remained in power while also making use of Doctor Venom's equipment including the Brainwave Scanner.
+His creation involved Cobra collecting genetic material from various historical figures: Julius Caesar, Napoleon Bonaparte, Attila the Hun, Philip II of Macedon and his son Alexander the Great, Vlad the Impaler, Hannibal, Genghis Khan, Grigori Rasputin, Montezuma, and Geronimo.
+However, the comic diverges from the version in the animated series in that the DNA sample from Storm Shadow (who had defected from Cobra and was in a vegetative state at the time) was also used in the creation of Serpentor.
+Serpentor was first used to fight the Joes in Springfield as Destro and Baroness advise all Cobra operatives and their families to destroy any Cobra-related evidence, kill all non-essential pets, and head to Springfield High School for their branches to be evacuated.
+Serpentor was later evacuated as Cobra Commander learned how Serpentor was created.

 Serpentor was also portrayed as having something akin to multiple personalities as a result of being created from the DNA of multiple tyrants.
-In another incident, he was able to access memories of one of his genetic forebears.
+In another incident, he was able to access memories of one of his genetic forebearers.
 Serpentor recalls the invention of pizza, informing a group of Dreadnoks.

-While his relationship in the comics was meant to be more of a figurehead, Serpentor was ambitious, leading to power struggles between him and other members of Cobra.
-Serpentor contended with Cobra Commander impostor Fred VII, and the two were often at odds.
-Their rivalry eventually escalated into the Cobra civil war, in which G.I.
-Joe was ordered to side with Serpentor to defeat the forces of Fred and the Baroness.
-During the conflict, Zartan killed Serpentor with an arrow to the eye.
+While his relationship in the comics was meant to be more of a figurehead, Serpentor is ambitious, leading to power struggles between him and other members of Cobra.
+Serpentor contends with Cobra Commander impostor Fred VII, and the two are often at odds.
+Their rivalry eventually escalates into a civil war, in which G.I.
+Joe is ordered to side with Serpentor to defeat the forces of Fred and the Baroness.
+During the conflict, Zartan kills Serpentor with an arrow to the eye.